Clicky

 Auto technology is one of the best degrees for felons.
 It is very achievable and supportive of someone re-entering society following a long or short sentence.
 You only need a high school diploma or GED to study at a community college or technical school.
 Furthermore, many of these programs are part of prison reentry programs.

 You can work in the auto industry without a certificate of training.
-However, it is a benefit to attending a program that trains you on the ins and outs of the industry.
-One of the aspects of training that you get from a program like this is the ability to work with the public and explain to people in lay terms what might be happening to their vehicle.
-This field is known to offer starting salaries of nearly $50k
+However, it is a benefit to attend a program that trains you on the ins and outs of the industry.
+One aspect of training that you get from a program like this is the ability to work with the public and explain to people in lay terms what might be happening to their vehicle.
+This field is known to offer starting salaries of nearly $50k and is one of the best jobs a felon can get.

 • Jobs Available: Auto Body Technician or Auto Mechanic